jasonmccreary/blog-posts/2011-07-30-wordcamp-chicago-talk-configuring-multiple-environments-wordpress.md

 ---
 ***UPDATE:** This talk has been posted on [WordPress.tv][1].*

 I just completed my talk on [Configuring WordPress for Multiple Environments][2] at [WordCamp Chicago][3].
 Probably close to a hundred in the crowd.
 Being only my second talk, it was a bit intimidating.
 But the feedback has been positive.
-So much so that I&rsquo;ve been asked to release my code samples and slides immediately.
+So much so that I've been asked to release my code samples and slides immediately.

 ## The Talk